 On the hunt for a particular clip to use in a project?
 There are lots of options when it comes to purchasing stock video.
 A large number of agencies offer stock footage but it can be time-consuming to search for the right clip for your production with so much available out there.

 Some agencies prefer to have larger collections that span everything from low quality to high quality, attracting more contributors from across the talent spectrum.
 Others curate their collections to only offer high-quality work that fairly compensates the creator.
 Often times, clients searching for assets need clear pathways to quality clips as creative deadlines get shorter and shorter.
 As such, curation and a strong vetting processes have proven to be increasingly important in an agency’s offering.

-Here at Stocksy, we curate our stock video collections to offer customers unique styles, different points of view, and innovative imagery for their projects.
-Our contributors are fairly compensated for their work, enabling us to build long-term relationships with our artists.
+Here at Stocksy, we curate our stock video collections to offer clients unique styles, different points of view, and innovative imagery for their projects.
+Our contributors are fairly compensated for their work, enabling us to both build long term relationships with our members and help invigorate them with creative fervor.
+We know that exposure doesn’t pay the bills so we are always working to support our contributors so they can keep doing what they do best.
 For more information about our stock video pricing, visit our pricing page.

 The Future of Stock Video Footage